 Summer Strawberry Salad with Feta

 - Arugula + spinach: To make this salad as vibrant as possible, I suggest tossing the salad with a 50/50 mixture of baby spinach and arugula greens — it’s the best of both worlds!

-- Cherry tomatoes: Maybe not the first ingredient that comes to mind to complement strawberries, but trust me, because they each taste sweet and tart, their fruitiness is amplified.
+- Cherry tomatoes: Maybe not the first ingredient that comes to mind to add to a strawberry salad, but trust me, their sweet-acid balance is similar to strawberries, which amplifies their flavor instead of competing with it.

+Summer Strawberry Salad with Feta